 - Abide by the rules created by those running the chat.

 - When first joining a chat with multiple people, watch the conversation for a few minutes before chiming into someone else's conversation.

 Chat security suggestions

-Below are our recommendations for staying safe in chat and security suggestions you should follow when participating in online chat.
+Below are our recommendations for staying safe in chat and security suggestions to follow when participating in online chat.

 - Never give your full name, address, phone, e-mail, or personal information over chat.
-Especially if it is a public chat that everyone can read.
+Especially if it's a public chat that everyone can read.
 If absolutely needed, you can send a PM (private message) or DM (direct message).

 - Never accept files from others in chat.

 - If you're chatting to find help with your computer, and someone wants to remotely connect to your computer to help you fix a problem, be extremely cautious.
 Understand that if you allow them to remotely connect, they can access, modify, create, or destroy any information on your computer.